vbyazilim/maoyyk2023-golang-101-kursu/docs/08/01-interface.md

 	return n > 0
 }

-// Person is a type alias for string. type Person string
+// Person is a custom type definition uses string. type Person string

 // Positive is a method for satisfying Positiver interface.